grafana/mimir/cmd/cortextool/README.md

 ##### Rules Delete

-This command will retrieve the specified rule group from Cortex and print it to the terminal.
+This command will delete the specified rule group from the specified namespace.

     cortextool rules delete example_namespace example_rule_group